U.S. News Rankings

 Cedarville University has a total undergraduate enrollment of 3,220, with a gender distribution of 47 percent male students and 53 percent female students.
 At this school, 76 percent of the students live in college-owned, -operated, or -affiliated housing and 24 percent of students live off campus.
 Cedarville University is part of the NCAA II athletic conference.

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 Campus Info & Services

-Cedarville University offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
+Cedarville University offers a number of student services including nonremedial tutoring, placement service, and health service.
 Cedarville University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
-Of the students at Cedarville University, 80 percent have cars on campus.
+Of the students at Cedarville University, 58 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Cedarville University.

 Paying for School

 At Cedarville University, 67.6 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $4,078.

 Paying for college doesn't have to be difficult or devastating.
 Go to the Paying for College knowledge center to get advice on raising cash and reducing costs.